mpv-player/mpv/DOCS/man/input.rst

     in the list will be the one that Windows considers associated with the window (as determined by the MonitorFromWindow API.)
-On macOS these are the Display Product Names as used in the System Information with a serial number in brackets and only one display name is returned since a window can only be on one screen.
+On macOS these are the Display Product Names as used in the System Information with a serial number in parentheses and only one display name is returned since a window can only be on one screen.
 On Wayland, these are the wl_output names if protocol version >= 4 is used (LVDS-1, HDMI-A-1, X11-1, etc.), or the wl_output model reported by the geometry event if protocol version < 4 is used.